constantadvancement/Inventory-Manager/README.md

 Automator app used to launch the CA Inventory Manager app as an administrator during the initial setup process.

+## app-iOS

+Contains all files for the iOS CA Inventory Manager interface app.

-## App
+## app-macOS

-Contains all files for the CA Inventory Manager app.
+Contains all files for the macOS CA Inventory Manager setup/background app.

 ## Server